Dive deep in the Duoro Valley of Portugal and you’ll discover a delectable nectar: Vintage Port wine. But what is it?

 Here are some fantastic options to enrich your Vintage Port experience:

 - Dark Chocolate: The rich, complex flavors of Vintage Port complement the bitter intensity of dark chocolate.
 Indulge in a pairing of a high-quality dark chocolate bar or truffles with a glass of vintage port for a hedonistic treat.
-Helpful Tip: Dark chocolate and Port is one of my all-time favorite wine pairings.

 - Aged Cheeses: Vintage Port harmonizes with an array of cheeses.
 Opt for strong, full-flavored cheeses like Stilton, Roquefort, or Gorgonzola.
 The sweet/savory/salty interplay between the Port and the cheese creates wow-worthy contrast.